vahidbaharvand/test4z/special-samples/cascade/README.md

         npx zowe config set --secure profiles.lpar1.profiles.zosmf.properties.password

-3. Run the following commands and enter the your HLQ.
+3. Run the following commands and enter your HLQ:

         npx zowe config set profiles.lpar1.profiles.zosmf.properties.hlq

 4. Open the [/special-samples/cascade/setup/script.sh](/special-samples/cascade/setup/script.sh) file and fill in the required parameters listed at the beginning of the file.
 Important: Make sure you use UPPER CASE for HLQ and Job Card fields.

-5. Copy the JCL test files to your z/OS system by executing the following command
+5. Copy the JCL test files to your z/OS system by executing the following command:

         npm run setup